martinsgmx/minimal-mistakes/_posts/2018-06-01-arch-arm-xfce4-tigervnc.md

 Killing Xvnc process ID 329
 ```

-How to connect Raspberry VNCserver to a VNC viewer?:
+How to connect Raspberry VNCserver to a VNC viewer?
 ------

 First to all, we need know somethings.
 Every VNCserver by start with Raspberry generate a process with a display number.
 That's number it's interpreter by :X Where X it's the display number.